uzaira0/sleep-scoring-demo/README.md

 ## Overview

-This visual sleep scoring application was originally developed internally by the P01HD109876 Digital Assessment Core to implement a user-friendly, semi-automated, and  replicable version of a manual sleep scoring workflow, and is now being updated to include additional features for different kinds of sleep scoring workflows.
-It has been preliminarily validated for interrater, metric, and algorithmic reliability with excellent ICCs. **Although this is a "demo" repository of the application with synthetic data, it has full functionality if your manual sleep scoring workflow is similar.** For more general workflows, there will be future releases soon.
+This visual sleep scoring application was originally developed internally by the P01HD109876 Digital Assessment Core to implement a user-friendly, semi-automated, and replicable version of a manual sleep scoring workflow for sleep and nap scoring of actigraphy data from a 3-5 year old sample.
+It is in the process of being updated to include additional features for different kinds of sleep scoring workflows.
+It has also been preliminarily validated for interrater, metric, and algorithmic reliability. **Although this is a "demo" repository of the application with synthetic data, it has full functionality if your manual sleep scoring workflow is similar.** For more general workflows, there will be future releases soon.
 Please contact at uzair.alam@bcm.edu if you have any questions.

 ## Features